 As an artist and homeowner, Donna enjoys creating unique decorative items and holiday ornaments to welcome all to her artistic abode.

 This colorful fall sign features a collage of different autumn textures and a festive seasonal greeting to welcome visitors to your home.
 Each block of this sign is built on a different material.
-Although I made my sign to be square and displayed on a mantle, this sign could be made any size, and used for indoor or outdoor use.
+Although I made my sign to be square and displayed on a mantle, this sign could be made in any size, and it can be used for indoor or outdoor use.
 This sign can also be laid out in a straight line vertically (as a standing sign by your front door) or horizontally.
 My sign displays a fall greeting, but the slogan could be another word like "hello," "gather," or "thankful."

 List of Materials

 - Scrap wood or plywood for backing board - size to be determined by design (read below).
 You may need additional pieces of wood to build up surface of sign.